-- Title IV-A Use for all Title IV-A expenses, other than those included in the optional "Private Schools" purpose code. - Private Schools May be used to create a separate budgets for the private school equitable shared services.
+- Title IV-A Use for all Title IV-A expenses, other than those included in the optional "Private Schools" purpose code. - Private Schools (Required) Use the Private Schools purpose code for expenses for participating private schools as indicated on the Title IV-A Private School Allocations page.